TOPICS COVERED IN THIS ARTICLE:

-- When you want to import a batch of leads into the system from another source, for instance an Excel spreadsheet, you need to map the lead data fields in the spreadsheet to the data fields in Velocify LeadManager™.
+- To import a batch of leads into the system from another source, for instance an Excel spreadsheet, lead data fields in the spreadsheet must match the data fields in Velocify LeadManager™.

 - In order for LeadManager to put the correct data into the correct field when the leads are imported, the fields need to all be mapped.

-- You have to match up the order of the data columns in the spreadsheet to the order of the fields in the mapping in LeadManager.
+- The order of the data columns in the spreadsheet to the order of the fields in the mapping in LeadManager.
 This is true if you are importing leads from a spreadsheet from one spreadsheet only one time, or if you are uploading leads from many differently formatted spreadsheets on an ongoing basis.